09 - How to use Frida on a non-rooted device

 |NEEDED | 0x80 | libc.so.6 |

-In the loading phase of the executable, the loader iterates over these libraries and map them in the memory space of the process.
-Once mapped it calls its constructor [3].
+During the loading phase of the executable, the loader iterates over these libraries and maps them into the process’s memory space.
+Once mapped, it calls their constructors [3].

 import lief